 Onion: I used red onion here but have also made it with white, yellow and green onion as well.

-Cilantro: Cilantro is the herb of choice in Pakistan but if you are averse to it, try parsley.
+Cilantro: Cilantro is my herb of choice but if you are averse to it, try parsley.

 Salt & pepper: Season to taste.

 It just can’t get simpler than this!
-All you need to do is chop up the onion, green chili and cilantro and add the mayonnaise, mustard and salt and pepper to the bowl.
-Give it a good mix and that’s it!
+All you need to do is chop up the onion, green chili, and cilantro and add the mayonnaise, mustard, and salt and pepper to the bowl.
+Then just give it a good mix and that’s it, your tuna spread is ready!

-- Stuffed in Veggies like cucumber and bell pepper
+- Stuffed inside veggies like cucumber and bell pepper;

 Here are some other quick lunch recipes to try: